 Here’s what that looked like:

-- Over the past five years she withdrew around $21,700 a year from her Industry SuperFund
+- Over the past five years she withdrew on average around $17,600 a year from her income stream account

 Debbie’s Industry SuperFund continues to work hard for her in retirement, while at last she gets to put her feet up.